mkucmus/doc/userguide/getting_started/settings/Configuration/pushy.rst

 2. Scroll down to **Push Notification Service** section

-3. To integrate with Pushy in **Pushy API secret key** field provide your Pushy ApiSecret string (from your Pushy account)
+3. To integrate with Pushy in **Pushy API secret key** field provide your Pushy ApiSecret string (API authentication section from your Pushy account)

 4. When complete, tap ``SAVE``